- What is Backup on a Computer?

 How to Recover Deleted Files on Your Drives

-As powerful as computers are, your files are never completely safe or secure.
-Anything can happen from a sudden system crash to a malware attack to a damaged drive or hacking activity.
+As powerful as computers are, your files are never entirely safe or secure.
+Anything can happen, from a sudden system crash to a malware attack to a damaged drive or hacking activity.